gabrielsbs/Ecoleta-server/README.md

 📄 Knex — A SQL query builder for a lot of SQL databases 💻 Getting started
-Clone this repo using https://github.com/gabrielsbs/NLW.git Move to the appropiate directory: cd backend
+Clone this repo using https://github.com/gabrielsbs/NLW.git Move to the appropiate directory: cd server
 Run yarn or npm install to install the dependencies Run knex:migrate to create the tables of the database Run knex:seed to create the seeds